justin0979/basic_ms_blog/README.md

 # Simple Blog using basic microservice style

 Known issues I've run into are towards the bottom of this file.

+Kubernetes implementation is on `k8s` branch.<br />
+Using docker-compose is on `docker-compose` branch; however, docker-compose issues are listed below (these issues occured on my arch linux desktop, have not tried another OS).

 This is the first basic project from Stephen Grider's [Microservices with Node JS and React](https://www.udemy.com/course/microservices-with-node-js-and-react/)